xetus-oss/salt-testbed/README.md

 1. Developing against the saltstack source.
 2. Testing of complex scenarios, especially when more than 1 host is involved, like failover in a multi-master environment or orchestration scripts.
-3. Preparing infrastructure changes to your version of salt and/or linux distrobution.
+3. Preparing infrastructure changes to your version of salt and/or Ubuntu distrobution.